JOJ0/discodos/INSTALLATION.md

 Launch DiscoDOS setup - a local database will be created for you and the command line tools created:

-`./winconfig`
+`winconfig`

 Start using DiscoDOS by double clicking the newly created batch file `discoshell.bat` - make a shortcut to it on your Desktop.

-If you have any troubles or questions arise, please read chapter [DiscoDOS Setup - Troubleshooting](#discodos-setup-troubleshooting), it is an in-detail explanation of what the DiscoDOS setup script does and what differences there are between operating systems.
+If you have any troubles or questions arise, please read chapter [DiscoDOS Setup - Troubleshooting](#discodos-setup---troubleshooting), it is an in-detail explanation of what the DiscoDOS setup script does and what differences there are between operating systems.

 Launch the `disco` command - if the connection to your Discogs collection is working it will ask you to launch a little tutorial teaching you how it works - answer the question with "y" and follow the steps.